-This latest version of the Pegasus adds even better cushioning, and better durability in the upper.
-They’re available in both men’s and women’s models, and reviewers of both genders said these 33’s are the best Pegasus yet!
+This latest version of the Pegasus adds even better cushioning, even lighter mesh material, and better durability in the upper.
+They’re available in both men’s and women’s models, and reviewers of both genders said these 34’s are the best Pegasus yet!

 2. Asics Gel Kayano 24